1946

-From top to bottom, left to right: The Nuremberg Trials deliver landmark verdicts against top Nazi leaders, establishing precedents in international law; the Nuclear testing at Bikini Atoll begins as the United States detonates atomic bombs in the Pacific, ushering in the nuclear age; the Greek Civil War erupts, one of the first proxy conflicts of the Cold War; the First Indochina War begins as the Viet Minh fight French colonial rule in Vietnam; the launch of the ENIAC computer marks a milestone in modern computing; the King David Hotel bombing by Irgun targets British headquarters in Jerusalem, escalating tensions in Mandatory Palestine; the Iran crisis of 1946 tests Western resolve as Soviet troops delay withdrawal from northern Iran; Direct Action Day sparks deadly communal riots in Calcutta, intensifying tensions ahead of Partition; and the release of It’s a Wonderful Life cements its status as an enduring film classic.
+From top to bottom, left to right: The Nuremberg Trials deliver landmark verdicts against top Nazi leaders, establishing precedents in international law; the Nuclear testing at Bikini Atoll begins as the United States detonates atomic bombs in the Pacific, ushering in the nuclear age; the Greek Civil War erupts, one of the first proxy conflicts of the Cold War; the First Indochina War begins as the Viet Minh fight French colonial rule in Vietnam; the launch of the ENIAC computer marks a milestone in modern computing; the King David Hotel bombing by Irgun targets British headquarters in Jerusalem, escalating tensions in Mandatory Palestine; the Iran crisis of 1946 tests Western resolve as Soviet troops delay withdrawal from northern Iran; Direct Action Day sparks deadly communal riots in Calcutta, intensifying tensions ahead of Partition; and the release of It's a Wonderful Life which becomes an enduring film classic.

 1946 (MCMXLVI) was a common year starting on Tuesday of the Gregorian calendar, the 1946th year of the Common Era (CE) and Anno Domini (AD) designations, the 946th year of the 2nd millennium, the 46th year of the 20th century, and the 7th year of the 1940s decade.